bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-06-express-1.md

 - ejs as view template
 - add git files

-About css: Prof. Kleinen used [sass](https://sass-lang.com/) in the example app, but you don't need it
+About css: Prof. Kleinen used [sass](https://sass-lang.com/) in the example app, but you don't need it.

+As always, create a repository in the appropriate place.

 ### Option A: Command line